 V03-4, Summer 1990 – “Assumptions, Facts – and Lack of Facts – About Seeds"; John Pierce has advice on “Getting Started with Douglasia”; and among several field trip reports is one on “Life on the Ledges of Blodgett Canyon” with a list of species quite uncommon.

 Volume 02 (1988 - 1989)

-V 2, No. 2, Winter 1989 – In “Timberline: What, Where, Who, and Why,” Sue Trull reviews the characteristics and causes of the timberline phenomenon with species examples and references; in the series, Profile: Montana’s Native Plants, an article on “Miner’s Lettuce, Montia (Claytonia) perfoliata” is reprinted from the Washington Native Plant Society newsletter; “Nettles… Better than Spinach ever thought of Being” is a recipe for this edible wild plant reprinted from D.R.
-Kirk’s book on edible wild plants; Dee Strickler gives directions to one location for Kelseya uniflora within easy walking distance of a road; and “Wildflower Conservation Guidelines,” is reprinted from The Columbine.
+V02-2, Winter 1989 – In “Timberline: What, Where, Who, and Why,” Sue Trull reviews the characteristics and causes of the timberline phenomenon with species examples and references; part of the series "Profile: Montana’s Native Plants" is an article on “Miner’s Lettuce, Montia (Claytonia) perfoliata” reprinted from the Washington Native Plant Society newsletter; “Nettles… Better than Spinach Ever Thought of Being” is a recipe reprinted from D.R.
+Kirk’s book on edible wild plants; Dee Strickler gives directions to one location for Kelseya uniflora within easy walking distance of a road; and “Wildflower Conservation Guidelines” is reprinted from The Columbine.

-V 2, No. 3, Spring 1989 – “Montana’s Microflora: Diatoms” by Loren L. Bahls tells about frustules and other diatomaceous facts and includes references; Charlotte Heron issues a “Purple Loosestrife Alert” with references; Anne Banks tells the etymology of “Valley of the Flowers”; and in “Bitterroots Babied,” Kim Williams relates some tips on the cultivation of Montana’s floral emblem.
+V02-3, Spring 1989 – “Montana’s Microflora: Diatoms” by Loren L. Bahls tells about frustules and other diatomaceous facts and includes references; Charlotte Heron issues a “Purple Loosestrife Alert” with references; Anne Banks tells the etymology of “Valley of the Flowers”; and in “Bitterroots Babied,” Kim Williams relates some tips on the cultivation of Montana’s floral emblem.

 Volume 01 (1987 - 1988)